ARE YOUR ANTIDEPRESSANTS WORKING

 bowl syndrome (IBS) or a medical history that's included

-reaction (intense diarrhea) is very common, but your doctor
+(intense diarrhea) is very common, but your doctor should

-should cover this during your intake session.
-Taking
+cover this during your intake session.
+Taking these meds with

 time of day you take your antidepressants

 can influence outcome; most prescriptions indicate morning dosage,

 but this can interfere with your ability to concentrate/focus

 All SSRI's are formulated to raise and maintain serotonin